tock/tock/doc/Memory_Layout.md

 ## Process code

-Processes can either be statically compiled into a Tock image, or dynamically loaded onto the microcontroller.
-The symbol `_sapps` denotes the start of the process code section.
-The process code section has one or more process code blocks in it; the kernel defines a static limit for how many processes can be supported.
-Imix, for example, currently supports two processes.
-This is a static number so that the kernel does not have to dynamically allocate memory.
+Processes are placed in flash starting at a known address which can be retrieved in the kernel using the symbol `_sapps`.
 Each process starts with a Tock Binary Format (TBF) header and then the actual application binary.
-Processes are placed continuously in flash.
+Processes are placed continuously in flash, and each process's TBF header includes the entire size of the process in flash.
+This creates a linked-list structure that the kernel uses to traverse apps.
 The end of the valid processes are denoted by an invalid TBF header.
 Typically the flash page after the last valid process is set to all 0x00 or 0xFF.

 ## RAM

 RAM contains four major regions:

-* kernel data (initialized memory, copied from flash at boot),
+1. Kernel data: initialized memory, copied from flash at boot.
-* kernel BSS (uninitialized memory, zeroed at boot),
+2. Kernel BSS: uninitialized memory, zeroed at boot.
-* the kernel stack,
-* process memory.
+3. Kernel stack.
+4. Process memory: memory space divided between all running apps.

 ## Hardware Implementations